K4TEL/atrium-ufal/README.md

 **1.3**      From the grayscale binary version of the initial image extracting the same features: HuMomemts, Haralick Texture, and Black-White portion descriptors

-**1.4**      If it's a training mode, the features are saved to the h5 dataset, otherwise, the the features are sent to the model for prediction
+**1.4**      If it's a training mode, the features are saved to the h5 dataset, otherwise, the features are sent to the model for prediction

 For the training and testing mode: